shanksCx/writeups/SecureBank.md

 * [Template Injection Table](https://cheatsheet.hackmanit.de/template-injection-table/)

 # ⭐Final Notes
 Thanks For reading.
-This was a fun challenge and it took quite a while to do due to trying different payloads and chaining the vulns.(which may not be clear since the writeup is short but I tried **ALOT** of payloads but i've listed only the ones that worked as a proof of concept).But it was fun nonetheless.
+This was a fun challenge and it took quite a while to do due to trying different payloads and chaining the vulns.(which may not be clear since the writeup is short but I tried many payloads, I've listed only the ones that worked as a proof of concept).But it was fun nonetheless.

 ![](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExbXc2c3d4MDV5MXBjbTQ1YWJhaGU1ZDVnNmN1b2l0Mmd6NjZheGQ5ciZlcD12MV9naWZzX3NlYXJjaCZjdD1n/l1J3CbFgn5o7DGRuE/giphy.gif)